JiaweiZhuang/jiaweizhuang.github.io/posts/aws-hpc-guide.rst

    :align: center
    :height: 150 pt

-- **EC2 Launch template.** It specifies the EC2 instance configuration (like instance type and AMI) for the above Auto Scaling Group.
+- **EC2 Launch Template.** It specifies the EC2 instance configuration (like instance type and AMI) for the above Auto Scaling Group.

 .. image:: /images/pcluster_components/launch_template.png
    :align: center
    :height: 120 pt

-- **EC2 Spot request.** With :code:`cluster_type = spot`, each compute node is associated with a spot request.
+- **EC2 Spot Request.** With :code:`cluster_type = spot`, each compute node is associated with a spot request.

 .. image:: /images/pcluster_components/spot_requests.png
    :align: center
    :height: 120 pt

-- **EBS volume.** You will see 3 kinds of volumes.
+- **EBS Volume.** You will see 3 kinds of volumes.
 A standalone volume specified in the :code:`ebs` section, a volume for master node, and a few volumes for compute nodes.

 .. image:: /images/pcluster_components/ebs_volume.png
    :align: center
    :height: 120 pt

-- **Auxiliary services.** They are not directly related to the computation, but help gluing the major computing services together.
+- **Auxiliary Services.** They are not directly related to the computation, but help gluing the major computing services together.
 For example, the cluster uses DynamoDB (Amazon's noSQL database) for storing some metadata.
 The cluster also relies on Amazon SNS and SQS for interaction between the Slurm scheduler and the AutoScaling group.
 We will see this in action later.

 .. image:: /images/pcluster_components/dynamo_db.png
    :align: center
    :height: 120 pt

 Imagine the workload involved if you launch all the above resources by hand and glue them together.
 Fortunately, as a user, there is no need to implement those from scratch.
-But it is good to know a bit of the underlying concepts.
+But it is good to know a bit about the underlying components.

 In most cases, you should not manually modify those individual resources.
 For example, if you terminate a compute instance, a new one will be automatically launched to match the current autoscaling requirement.
 Let the high-level :code:`pcluster` command handle the cluster operation.
 Some exceptions will be mentioned in the "tricks" section later.